 If you are taking comps you must enroll in NS0811 in your final quarter.
 NS0811 is not intended to be taken as an overload.
 It is intended to provide time for you to prepare for the exam.

 If you must write a thesis and fail to finish on time you are entitled to a one-year extension.
 If one year is insufficient, you can apply to the department for two more one-year extensions.
 If, after three years, you are still not done, you can apply for a fourth (final) extension, which requires Academic Council approval.
 The first extension is never refused, but it does require some paperwork.
-You can get the relevant form from NSA’s EdTech, Dora Martinez.
+You can get the relevant form from NSA’s EdTech, Heather Eldridge.
 Extensions beyond the first one are not automatic, and require evidence of progress.